Uyun al-Hammam

 Uyun al-Hammam is a prehistoric burial site in Jordan.
 It is the earliest known formal burial site in the Middle East, and is possibly the oldest in the world.
 Remains at the 16,500-year-old burial site, located in Wadi Ziqlab, were first discovered in 2000.

+Discoveries

 The Natufian culture occupied the Levant, and had interred a red fox together with a human in this site dated 17,700–14,750 YBP.
 The remains were buried in such a manner as to suggest that prehistoric humans in that locale may have kept foxes as companion animals, in a similar way to dogs.
 The find provides information on the earliest burial practices of ancient humans.